Four new Covid-19 cases in Singapore, all imported

 Hello, your email is unverified.
 Please confirm for access to all your SPH accounts.
 RESEND VERIFICATION EMAIL

-They were all imported cases who had been placed on stay-home notices on arrival in Singapore.
+All new cases were imported and had been placed on stay-home notices on arrival in Singapore, said the Ministry of Health (MOH).

-No cases in the community or from within dorms were announced on Sunday...

 BT is now on Telegram!